muireall/github.io/content/progress.md

 - The world is very big.
 There are hundreds of Shakespeares today, not to mention several contemporary with him.
 If not one, another would be just as acclaimed.
 - You<s> probably</s> haven't heard of them.
 Much is necessarily obscure, and there's no cultural mechanism that would bring the right obscurities to your attention.
 - You may or may not have heard of them, but acclaim is basically relative, so none stand out.
-- It was easier to be first or best in the past because there was less history and fewer people.
+- It was easier to be first or best in the past when there were fewer historical or contemporary competitors.
 - Great works can't distinguish themselves from the crowd on merit, so acclaimed works are optimized for proxies or marketed especially well.
 - (And if that's true, why bother?)

 ##### Cultural saturation
 - There's only so much bandwidth in a given layer of culture.
 Society can only support so many radio stations with so many broadcast hours.
-People only read either as much as they want to or as much as they have time for.
+People already read about as much as their interest or time permits.
 - There's only so much cumulative attention to go around.
 There's hardly enough time for every paper to be read.
 - Critics can only be so vocal.